 The sensation caused by an acupuncture needle varies.
 In some cases, you will not even know the needles have been inserted.
 There may be some tingling, warmth, heaviness, or a feeling of the Qi moving.
 Most people find acupuncture extremely relaxing.
 The needles are fine - slightly larger than a cat’s whisker or a human hair.

 I’m the first to admit it is strange that sticking a needle in your body will benefit your health and serenity.
 Acupuncture has been treating patients around the world for at least 2500 years (compared to Western medicine’s 100 years) speaks to its efficacy.

-This medicine requires patients to look at health with a different perspective.
-Western medicine dictates that “health” is the absence of pathogens, and most medical treatment is therefore seeking out and resolving problems in the body after they’ve occurred.
 Chinese medicine operates under the construct that our bodies are constantly seeking balance and strength naturally, just like nature does, so health is more about nurturing and supporting the body to function properly.
 If our bodies are operating at their highest potential, without the interference of stress and trauma, we wouldn’t be in pain, tense, and agitated.